This hot spring produced the building materials for San Francisco City Hall.

 As long as it is not muddy, normal cars should be able to drive on it.

-The area around the hot springs was managed by the BLM and included a picnic area and a pit toilet.
+The area around the hot springs was managed by the BLM and included a picnic area and a vault toilet.

 Adjacent to the parking lot was this concrete tub that can accommodate about three soakers.